mnylc/islandora_multi_importer/README.md

 * To take advantage of the Twig Templating system for creating MODS from CSVs
 * To preview the MODS output easily
 * Supports integration with Google Spreadsheets, Zip/Local/Amazon storage and Complex storage needs via hooks.
+* Added Jasny Pcre Extension.
+Twig templates can now support regular expressions.
+Be mindful of needing doubly escaped backslashes in situations that require regex with backslashes.

 ### Updating existing Objects
 * To enable this functionality without any warnings you need to use https://github.com/mnylc/islandora_batch/tree/7.x-ISLANDORA-2046 instead of main Islandora Batch release.
 We are working on making those changes into the main release.